hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 purpose. **Library schema developers should try not to reuse terms in the standard schema unless the intention is to convey a close or identical relationship.**

+### Partnered Schemas
+Starting with HED schema version **8.2.0**, HED supports **partnered schemas**, which are library schemas that are merged with a standard schema.
+Partnered schemas allow schema designers to include library tags that are elaborations of tags in the standard schema in addition to other specialized tags.
+See the [HED schemas documentation](https://www.hed-resources.org/en/latest/HedSchemas.html#types-of-schemas) for more details.

 ## Attributes and classes